-This is a colourful blend of catalogue and alternative varieties.
+This is an economical and colourful blend of catalogue and alternative varieties.
 You can be assured of a lovely and fragrant surprise come spring time.

 Bergunden Freesias have large, single florets in profusion through spring.
 What makes them even better is that the blooms are surrounded by a cloud of perfume.

-Freesia bulbs are best left to naturalise and will only need to be lifted for division every three or four years.
+Freesia bulbs are best left to naturalise and will only need to be lifted for Daffodil Division every three or four years.
 In cold climates they may need some protection from hard frosts – plant in pots or morning shade or add a layer of straw mulch to combat.
+They should also be pretty dry in their dormancy.

 In pots use a good quality potting mix and add a bit of extra potash/tomato fertiliser.
-Ensure you keep the pots moist, especially once they begin to grow as pots dry out easily and quickly.
+Ensure you keep the pots moist, especially once they begin to grow as pots dry out easily and quickly and this may halt the flowering.

 Freesia x hybrid